saturnlighting/literature-review/README.md

 conditions as a policy measure to encourage cycling in the dark.
-Lighting conditions improvements not only may increase cycling trips in general, but also the inclusivity of cycling, since, as has been demonstrated, street lighting will benefit more certain sectors of society such as women, children, the elderly, and certain disadvantaged groups.
+Lighting conditions improvements not only may increase cycling trips in general, but also the inclusivity of cycling, since, as has been demonstrated, street lighting will benefit more certain groups such as women, children, the elderly, and disadvantaged populations.

 #### To what extent does darkness increase the risk of road collision among cyclists?